online store

 The more hours of screen time that a job requires the more justifiable a request for an adjustable desk becomes.

-A standing reading desk for book editors or a standing desk for video editors, graphic designers or auditors will be better used than by a salesperson who spends time out of the office or walking around a showroom floor.
+standing reading desk for book editors or a standing desk for video editors, graphic designers, or auditors will be better used than by a salesperson who spends time out of the office or walking around a showroom floor.

 An employer's obligation to provide a safe workspace does not only apply to an onsite work environment but according to the WHS code of practice, extends to mobile and remote workers.

-A sedentary lifestyle and prolonged sitting are blamed for a multitude of ailments.
-These include
+Bottom line is, a sedentary lifestyle and prolonged sitting are blamed for a multitude of ailments:

-• Inefficient blood flow increasing the risk of cardiovascular disease
+• Inefficient blood flow increases the risk of cardiovascular disease

 • Poor posture and musculoskeletal problems